An overview of the TABC BAC chart and how it is used as evidence in Texas dram shop cases:

 - Obviously, the more alcoholic beverages you consume, the quicker you will become intoxicated.
-While this is true, what the chart does not suggest is the very real possibility that the drinks consumed will not all be of the same alcohol percentage.
+While this is true, what the chart does not tell you is that there's a very real possibility the drinks consumed will not all be of the same alcohol percentage.
 For example, high alcohol content beverages, such as hard liquor or even wine, should get a person intoxicated much faster than a small can of beer would.
-As such, when bartenders deviate from the suggested serving sizes, they run the risk of over-serving their customers.
+As such, when bartenders deviate from the suggested serving sizes (which happens more often than you might think) they run the risk of over-serving their customers.

-- The less someone weighs, the faster he or she will become intoxicated with each new beverage.
-Put simply, smaller bodies are less capable of processing a substance as intense as alcohol.
+- The less someone weighs, the faster he or she will become intoxicated.
+Put simply, smaller bodies are less capable of processing alcohol.

 - Women have a lower tolerance for alcohol than men.
-The science is all over the map as to why.
+The science is all over the map as to why, but this fact is well-known enough that a trained server should be aware of it.
 Some peer-reviewed publications attribute this to a lower level of an enzyme (ADH) found in women.

 Using the chart in litigation.

-An experienced dram shop attorney will utilize the charts in several important ways during your case:
+An experienced dram shop attorney will utilize BAC charts in several important ways during your case:

 - The chart makes it simple for the jury to understand exactly how intoxicated the person was.
-It’s from an official source, it’s easy to grasp, and it makes vivid where problematic drinking begins.
+It's from an official source, it's easy to grasp, and it puts into vivid, objective terms exactly where problematic drinking begins.

-- If the bar had the chart at the time of the over-service of alcohol, the bar’s employees will be confronted with it.
-Why, for example, if they knew that someone the drinker’s size could not possibly drink 5 vodka tonics in an hour, did they nonetheless serve them that much?
+- If the bar had the chart at the time of the over-service of alcohol, the bar's employees will be confronted with it.
+Why, for example, if they knew that someone the drinker's size could not possibly drink 5 vodka tonics in an hour without becoming dangerously intoxicated, did they nonetheless serve them that much?

 - If the bar did NOT have the chart, why not?
-It’s free and available on the TABC’s website.
-Wasn’t that an oversight on their part not to have this helpful tool available?
+It's free and available on the TABC's website.
+Was it not a major oversight on the management's part not to have this helpful tool available?

-- The chart enables bartenders to judge people who don’t necessarily “look” intoxicated, but are.
-Some hardened drinkers have learned to adapt and don’t slur, wobble, or knock over drinks in the same way that lighter drinkers will.
+- The chart enables bartenders to judge people who don't necessarily "look" intoxicated, but have still reached that point regardless.
+Some hardened drinkers have learned to adapt and don't slur, wobble, or knock over drinks in the same way that lighter drinkers will.
 If the bartender goes by the chart rather than just eyeing the patron, they can better prevent accidents from happening.

 Further, there is no counter-chart.
-There’s no way to measure alcohol’s impact in a similar way that is more “defense friendly.”
+There's no way to measure alcohol's impact in a similar way that is more friendly to the defendants.
 Instead, we all have to measure drinking in the same way.

 Give experienced dram shop attorney Michael Grossman a call today.

 If you have further questions about dram shop claims, or want to begin your pursuit of justice today, then call Grossman Law Offices at (855) 326-0000.
-We know the law, and can give you consultation at no out-of-pocket expense, so give us a call when it is most convenient for you.
-Put our over 25 years of experience to work for you.
+We know the law, and can give you consultation at no out-of-pocket expense, so feel free to give us a call when it is most convenient for you.

 Other articles about Texas dram shop cases that may be helpful: